Katt Isbey, Le Central

 Photo Credit: Katt Isbey

 Typically the words French and affordable do not go hand in hand.
-Rather in most cities a French restaurant will be the most expensive and often the most pretentious (“sorry you can’t wear yoga pants in here”).
-But in Denver we have the exception to that rule, a place where you can get your finely crafted charcuteries and bouillabaisses without breaking the bank… Le Central, located on 8th and Lincoln, is this shining beacon for all snobby restaurateurs to see that French food can be affordable and delicious.
+Rather in most cities a French restaurant will be the most expensive and to some, intimidating.
+But in Denver we have the exception to that rule, a place where you can get your finely crafted charcuteries and bouillabaisses without breaking the bank… Le Central, located on 8th and Lincoln, is this shining beacon for approachable French cuisine.
 Here you can get fresh poultry, seafood and beef dressed in a finely crafted sauce for under $20 as well as a bucket filled with mussels marinated every which way with unlimited fries for only $11.
 It is no wonder this place has been in business for thirty years and continues to be one of the most well-loved and revisited restaurants in Denver.
 Personally I was even a little giddy while reviewing this place because I was so excited that a restaurant like this exists.
 Beef Bourguignon for how much?
-Whattt?

 Le Central, Katt Isbey